tomarken/spelunk/README.md

 ## Developing
 ### Project Installation
-If performing a `hot_swap` on a `root_obj` would involve attempting to mutate an immutable collection, an exception will be thrown before any modifications occur (even legal mutations) to leave `root_obj` unchanged.
-Additionally, by default, it will throw an exception before any attempt to hot swap an element of a mutable set because this cannot be performed reliably.
-Imagine swapping all `int` for `None` in `{1, 2, 3, None}` -> `{None}`.
-It is then ambiguous to determine which elements of the new set should be restored.
-By default, hot swapping is not allowed with sets, however, if you know it can be performed safely you can use the flag `allow_mutable_set_mutations`.
-For example, the set `{1}` could be safely hot swapped to `{None}` and restored due to the fact that the cardinality is unchanged.

 If you prefer using `pyenv` and `Poetry` (or have no preference), the `Makefile` provides installation support.
 Make sure `conda` is deactivated fully (not even `base` active) and `pyenv` is not running a shell.
 1. Run `make install-python` to install `pyenv` (if not present) and then use `pyenv` to install the specific version of `python`.
 2. Run `make install-poetry` to install `Poetry` if not already present.